winglang/playground/apps/tour/src/tutorials/inflight/04-tutorial.md

-# Inflight - Run Hello world
+# Inflight - Run hello world

-Let's put our inflight code inside a function so we can see the log being printed.
+Let's execute our helloWorld inflight code inside a cloud.Function service.
+It represents an ephemeral (short lived) compute resource (e.g. AWS Lambda).

-To do that, please copy this code to the editor in line 7:
+To do that, copy this code to the editor in line 7:
 ```ts
 new cloud.Function(helloWorld);
 ```

-It is preflight code that creates a function with our inflight code as a parameter.
-This inflight code will run whenever the function is invoked.
+It is preflight code that creates the cloud.Function and gives it our inflight function (helloWorld) as a parameter.

-You can see that the AWS/Terraform compilation target window now contains a cloud.Function resource that is implemented with an AWS Lambda, a Default resource that has an S3 bucket in which to store the inflight code, and the inflight code itself in the assets.
+As a result, our inflight code will run and print "hello world" to the log whenever the cloud.Function is invoked.

-If you switch to the Simulator tab, you can now click on the the cloud.Function resource and invoke it from the right hand side panel with any payload you want.
-You should see the log being printed.
+You can test it out in the simulator.
+Click the cloud.Function and invoke it (in the right hand panel) to see the logs being generated (at the bottom of the Simulator window).

+When inflight code is compiled, it is converted into JavaScript code that is ready to be executed in various compute platforms.

-Click ***Next*** to learn about how to access preflight data from inflight code.
+Click ***Next*** to see the compilation artifacts generated from this step's code.